-The Sub-Fund may also invest in other debt instruments including government bonds.
-The Sub-Fund may invest up to 15% of its Net Asset Value in below Investment Grade debt instruments.
-The Sub-Fund may invest in Convertible Bonds including up to 10% of its Net Asset Value in Contingent Convertible Debt Securities.
+The Fund may also invest in other debt instruments including government bonds.
+The Fund may invest up to 15% of its Net Asset Value in below Investment Grade debt instruments.
+The Fund may invest in Convertible Bonds including up to 10% of its Net investment in preference shares.

+Asset Value in Contingent Convertible Debt Securities.

-The Sub-Fund may hold up to 5% of its Net Asset Value in equity securities received as a result of debt securities being restructured or converted.
-This limit does not include investment in preference shares.
+The Fund may hold up to 5% of its Net Asset Value in equity securities received as a result of debt securities being restructured or converted.
+This limit does not include this Fund Supplement.

-Issuers may be located in any country, including emerging markets.
-The Sub-Fund does not take currency views and typically hedges non-EUR assets to EUR.
+Issuers may be located in any country, including Emerging Markets.
+The Fund does not take currency views and typically hedges non-EUR assets to EUR.

-The Sub-Fund invests in securities that meet the ESG Criteria applying an Exclusionary Approach and a Positive ESG Outcome as described in the precontractual annex to this Sub-Fund Supplement..
+The Fund invests in securities that meet the ESG Criteria applying an Exclusionary Approach and a Positive ESG Outcome as described in the precontractual annex to and interest rate swaps.

-The Sub-Fund may use derivatives for investment purposes, efficient portfolio management and hedging.
-These instruments may include, but are not limited to, spot and forward contracts, exchanged traded futures, options, credit default swaps, and interest rate swaps.
+The Fund may use derivatives for investment purposes, efficient portfolio management and hedging.
+These instruments may include, but are not limited to, spot and forward contracts, exchanged traded futures, options, credit default swaps,